 Analyzing Questions

-• Processes involving 'without replacement' are never considered independent since the outcome of one event influences the next.
+- Processes without replacement cannot be considered independent since the outcome of one event influences the next.

-• The example problem demonstrates a higher difficulty level than typically found on the GRE but serves to reinforce understanding of probability concepts.
+- The example problem demonstrates a higher difficulty level than typically found on the GMAT but serves to reinforce understanding of probability concepts.

 Q: What is the difference between "mutually exclusive" and "independent"?